psycopaths/jdoop/README.md

 After you've cloned the repository, there is no installation of JPF-Doop because it is comprised of scripts written in Python.
 In other words, you can run JPF-Doop as soon as you obtained a copy of it (and you have all the dependencies in place).
+In order to have all JPF-Doop dependencies easily installed, you might want to take a look at an installation script [install-dep.sh](env/install-dep.sh) and possibly tweak a few parameters at the very top of the script.

 You can configure various parameters in `jpfdoop.ini`.
 Most importantly, change `jpf-core` and `jpf-jdart` in the `jpfdoop`